UT-SE-Research/iDFlakies/README.md

 The script creates a new Docker image for each project/SHA, if one does not already exist.
 Otherwise, the script will reuse the existing Docker image for the project.

-The output is explained in depth in `scripts/README.md`
+The output of iDFlakies is explained in depth in `scripts/README.md` and the csv files used to evaluate iDFlakies are in `scripts/docker/icst-dataset`.

 # Cite